 name |

-Yes | The display name of the calculated field. |
+Yes | The display name of the calculated variable. |

 variable_name |

-Yes | The unique variable name for this field (can be referenced in other formulas). |
+Yes | The unique variable name for this calculated variable (can be referenced in other formulas). |

 formula |

-Yes | The calculation formula, using reporting tag and calculated field variable names. |
+Yes | The calculation formula, using input variable and calculated variable names. |

 Example: